General

 Materials not specifically regulated

 For all materials not explicitly listed, there are currently no specific regulations at EU level.
-However, they must comply with Regulation (EC) No. 1935/2004 and Regulation (EC) No. 2023/2006.
-These materials include, for example, paper, cardboard, glass, wood, metals, coatings, adhesives, silicones and printing inks.
+However, they must comply with Regulation ( EC) No. 1935/2004 and Regulation (EC) No. 2023/2006.
+These materials include, for example, paper, cardboard, glass, wood and metals.

-A declaration of conformity issued by the company is not mandatory for these materials, but conformity must still be demonstrated with appropriate documentation.
-In these cases, Council of Europe recommendations, recommendations of the Federal Institute for Risk Assessment (BfR), standards or even scientific publications are to be consulted for conformity verification.
+A declaration of conformity issued by the company is not mandatory for these materials, but conformity must nevertheless be proven with appropriate documentation.
+In these cases, Council of Europe recommendations, recommendations of the Federal Institute for Risk Assessment (BfR), standards or scientific publications must be used to verify conformity.

 Glass